DNMC2513/Nontechies-DataScienceLexicon/Pseudocode.md

 # Pseudocode

 ## I, What is Pseudocode?
 Pseudocode is not an actual programming language.
-Instead, it is a brief and intelligible blueprint to write your code in a human natural language, such as English.
+Instead, pseudocode is a brief and intelligible blueprint to write your code in a natural human language, such as English.

 ## II, More information
 -	Instance: